Meet the Leaders

 Rich Johnson is the Regional Director for the South and South West.
 He has been vicar of All Saints Worcester since 2009, a replanted church that has grown from 150 to nearly 300 in the last few years and is committed to a shared, missional life.
 Prior to that he was curate of St Paul's Auckland for five years.

 |John McGinley is the Regional Director for the Midlands and East, and vicar of Holy Trinity Leicester.
 He is married to Bridget and together they have two daughters.
 Before becoming a vicar, John worked in Harrods in London managing the sports department - sport is still the third passion in his life after God and Bridget!|

-Mark Melluish is the London and West Regional Director.
+Mark Melluish is the London and West Regional Director and heads up New Wine's ministry for men.
 He lives in West London where along with his wife, Lindsay, he leads St Paul’s Ealing, a vibrant and lively church.
 Mark has a particular heart to make church relevant and accessible in today’s culture.
 He and Lindsay also wrote and pioneered the Family Time Parenting Children course.
 Before entering full-time ministry, Mark was involved in marketing.

-Paul Harcourt heads up the London and East region, and is also vicar at All Saints Woodford Wells.
+Paul Harcourt heads up the London and East region, is part of New Wine's Strategic Leadership Team and is vicar at All Saints Woodford Wells.
 He and his wife Becky have two children, the eldest of whom has special needs.
-Under Paul's leadership, All saints have embraced the area of special needs ministry in both their church life and building facilities.
+Under Paul's leadership, All Saints have embraced the area of special needs ministry in both their church life and building facilities.
 They have exciting links into the local community as a result.